FenycFur/developer.rebble.io/source/_guides/tools-and-resources/developer-connection.md

 ## iOS Instructions

+These actions take place in the iOS mobile app.

-In the Pebble mobile app:
+### Enable Development on the mobile app

-* Open the left-hand menu and tap the *Settings* item.
+* Open the 'Settings' item in the tab bar.

   ![](/images/guides/publishing-tools/enable-dev-ios-1.png =300x)

-* Enable the Developer Mode using the toggle.
+* Enable the 'Use LAN developer connection' setting using the toggle.

   ![](/images/guides/publishing-tools/enable-dev-ios-2.png =300x)

-* Return to the menu, then tap the *Developer* item.
-Enable the Developer Connection using the toggle at the top-right.
+### Enable Developemnt on a particular watch

+* Open the 'Devices' item in the tab bar.

   ![](/images/guides/publishing-tools/enable-dev-ios-3.png =300x)

+* Select your Pebble device of choice.

+* Enable tbe 'Dev Connection' toggle.

+* Take down your mobile device's IP address from Settings > Wi-Fi > _IPv4 Address_ > IP Address

-* Make note of the 'Server IP' and use it with the `--phone` argument.
+* Make note of the 'Server IP' and use it with the `--phone <mobile_device_ip>` argument.